Energy and Water Efficiency on Campus

 NREL is committed to the efficient use of resources, including energy.
 Energy efficiency strategies and technologies integrated throughout the campus include:

 - ENERGY STAR-certified equipment

 - Plug-load management.

-NREL meters electricity, thermal consumption, and energy use intensity in all buildings via more than 297 advanced meters.
+NREL meters electricity, thermal consumption, and energy use intensity in all buildings.
 All NREL facilities that use natural gas have whole-building gas meters and, where appropriate, all renewable energy production and consumption is metered.
 NREL uses an energy dashboard and other tools to continuously track energy generation and consumption.

 NREL has various on-site renewable energy installations that produce power for the laboratory.

 Photovoltaic (PV) systems at South Table Mountain Campus and at the National Wind Technology Center have a total capacity of 4.5 MW.
 PV systems are either directly purchased or acquired through Power Purchase Agreements and the renewable energy credits (RECs) from the majority of these systems are sold to Xcel Energy to support the State of Colorado's Renewable Portfolio Standard.
 NREL purchases replacement RECs for these systems each fiscal year (FY).